 Maybe he would be open to it.
 Maybe he would crush her in just the right way for her to be able to move on.
 Maybe she’d get back with him and later regret it.
 It could be any of those things.
 But that doesn’t matter because there’s been great stories told throughout history that feature all of those things.
 So you can still have an awesome life and have any of those things in it.

-I’m sorry to crush a lot of people’s idea of a Soul Mate, but I take a very broad view of the term.
+I’m sorry to crush a lot of people’s idea of a soul mate, but I take a very broad view of the term.
 We are all One.
 We are capable of loving anyone.
 But all aspects of the universe take turns being all things at all times.
-So yes some aspects of that experience are more familiar than others.
-But that’s not the same is closer.
+So yes, some aspects of that experience are more familiar than others, but that’s not the same as closer.
 You can’t have closer when everything is One.

-So we don’t have to get too worked up about which way these things go.
+We don’t have to get too worked up about which way these things go.
 Yes we’ll feel the drama at first—but that’s what makes love songs so poignant!
-We should like those experiences too.
-Maybe not enjoy them, but we should respect them as integral to our enjoyment of what we do prefer.
-Your relationship with others should be warm, compassionate and supportive unless they offer some benefit that makes the sacrifice of those things worthwhile.
-But the most important relationship is the one you have with yourself.
+We should like those experiences too!
+Maybe not enjoy them, but we should respect them as integral to our enjoyment of life overall.
+Your relationship with others should be warm, compassionate and supportive unless the relationship somehow offers some benefit that makes the sacrifice of those things worthwhile.

+Of course the most important relationship is the one you have with yourself.
 You have to be humble.
 You have to be just as ready to fail as to succeed.
 Because the point isn’t what happens, it’s only that life moves forward.
 That is what it is to live—to experience life.
 We’re not supposed to get stuck analyzing things.
-We’re supposed to Be as a verb.
+We’re supposed to be, as a verb.

 Have a wonderfully aware day.

-Scott McPherson is a writer, public speaker, and mindfulness facilitator who works with individuals, companies and nonprofit organizations around the world.
+Scott McPherson is an Edmonton-based writer, public speaker, and mindfulness facilitator who works with individuals, companies and non-profit organizations locally and around the world.